Double Parton Scattering Effects on the Measurement of the W-Boson Mass: Double Parton Scattering Effects

-where $\sigma_{\mbox{ eff}}$ is the so-called (universal) effective cross-section, $n$ is the symmetry factor that equals 1 if $S=P$, and 2 otherwise.
+in which\footnote{Since the double parton distributions are largely unknown~\cite{Kasemets:2017vyh}, the characterization of DPS effects is grounded in the factorized cross-section ansatz, which has been widely used as an approximation in both theoretical and experimental studies~\cite{Maina:2010vh,DelFabbro:1999tf,Bandurin:2010gn,Maina:2009sj,Kulesza:1999zh,Berger:2009cm}.
+In fact, the discovery of DPS effects is based on this factorized cross-section formula~\cite{CMS:2022pio,ATLAS:2025bcb}.
+In this work, we employ this formula to investigate the DPS effects by varying the lower jet $p_{\mathrm{T}}$ cut, denoted as $p_{\mathrm{T},\mbox{ cut}}^{j}$, and requiring the selected jets from the spectator process to satisfy $p^{j}_{\mathrm{T}}\gtrsim p_{\mathrm{T},\mbox{ cut}}^{j}$.
+For decades, it has been extensively validated at $p_{\mathrm{T},\mbox{ cut}}^{j}\sim20-30$ GeV~\cite{CDF:1993sbj,ATLAS:2013aph,CMS:2013huw,ATLAS:2016rnd,CMS:2021lxi}. } $\sigma_{\mbox{ eff}}$ is the so-called (universal) effective cross-section, $n$ is the symmetry factor that equals 1 if $S=P$, and 2 otherwise.
 For example, if the $S$ process is defined as a process of dijet production, the DPS cross section reads: